GAVLab/pymoos2/README.md

 ## Usage
 `from pymoos.MOOSCommClient import MOOSCommClient`
 `client = MOOSCommClient()`
 See examples in python code for further details.

+Most current implementation is in the repo survey_gui